 If you want to visit Tortuguero, Costa Rica there are a few ways to do so.
-You can travel independently and book everything on your own or you can book a Tortuguero package.
-Many of the big hotels offer one day or overnight Tortuguero packages that includes roundtrip transportation (shuttle and boat), food, guide, lodging and activities.
+You can travel independently and book everything on your own or you can book an all inclusive Tortuguero tour package.

-Since getting to Tortuguero can take quite a bit of planning (no road access), many visitors prefer to book an all-inclusive Tortuguero packages.
-We did this recently with Pachira, the biggest operator of Tortuguero tours from San Jose.
-With Pachira, we booked the one of the Tortuguero packages which you can read about our experience below.
+We did this with Pachira, the biggest operator of Tortuguero tours from San Jose.
+With Pachira, we booked the one of the Tortuguero tour packages which you can read about our experience below.

 If you’d like to book a Tortuguero package, we have a small discount with Pachira!
-Click to get the Tortuguero package discount!
+Click to get the Tortuguero tour package discount!

-Tortuguero 2 day tour
+Tortuguero Tour Packages: 2 day tour

 Since Tortuguero is a very small place, 1 or 2 nights in Tortuguero is plenty of time to enjoy the area.
 However, you can stay for as you like.